 Here are some common causes of holiday sickness claims for compensation:

-• Poor food preparation.
+- Poor food preparation.
 If your food is stored, prepared, or cooked incorrectly, you could be at risk of food poisoning on holiday.
+This includes improper refrigeration, undercooked meats, or cross-contamination between raw and cooked foods.

-• Inadequate cleaning procedures.
-Where a restaurant, café, hotel, bar or pub doesn’t clean its premises properly, there can be an increased risk of infections spreading.
+- Inadequate cleaning procedures.
+Where a restaurant, café, hotel, bar, or pub doesn’t clean its premises properly, there can be an increased risk of infections spreading.
+This includes unsanitary kitchens, unclean bathroom facilities, or poor hygiene standards in communal areas.

-• Lack of controls at buffets.
+- Lack of controls at buffets.
 If food poisoning on holiday has broken out at a venue, food at buffets may need to be handed out by staff to reduce the potential for bugs to be spread.
+Leaving food at room temperature for extended periods or mishandling by other guests can also be a significant risk.

 Common Types Of Holiday Illnesses